 The PPF has developed a specific Climate Change policy, as we see climate change as a systemic and non-diversifiable concern, which has the potential to significantly affect the value of our investments across the short, medium and long-term, throughout the global economy.
 We also believe that opportunities can exist and be exploited for companies and assets well-positioned for the transition to a low-carbon economy and for adaptation in relation to increasing physical risks.
 Through sharing our experiences, we can encourage others to increase investment focus in these areas to drive forward the transition.

-We recognise the complexity and barriers to identifying and assessing the forward-looking financial materiality of climate-related impacts on its investments.
+We recognise the complexity and barriers to identifying and assessing the forward-looking financial materiality of climate-related impacts on our investments.
 However, we seek to assess the exposure of our investments to climate-related risks and opportunities through a range of metrics and analysis, as the tools available to measure these evolve.

-We expect our external managers to understand and integrate material climate-related risks into their analysis and investment process.
-This includes undertaking carbon footprinting and scenario analysis, assessing asset exposure to physical risks, and engaging with issuers, where relevant for their asset class.
-We also collaborate with the wider investment community on climate change issues, as a signatory to the Principles for Responsible Investment (PRI) and as a member of the Institutional Investor Group on Climate Change (IIGCC).
+We expect our external managers to understand and integrate material climate-related risks into their analysis and investment process, including undertaking carbon footprinting and scenario analysis, assessing asset exposure to physical risks, and engaging with issuers, where relevant for their asset class.
+We expect our managers to exercise their voting rights and engagement resource to positively influence the companies in their portfolio to transition to a low-carbon economy.

-We seek to encourage greater climate disclosure through supporting initiatives such as the CDP and the Task Force on Climate-related Financial Disclosures (TCFD), and through engaging with companies identified by Climate Action 100+, so that exposure to climate risks (and opportunities) can be better understood.
+We seek to encourage greater climate disclosure through supporting disclosure frameworks such as the CDP and the Task Force on Climate-related Financial Disclosures (TCFD), and through engaging with companies identified by Climate Action 100+ and the Net Zero Engagement Initiative, so that exposure to climate risks (and opportunities) can be better understood and managed.

-We'll communicate and engage on the actions and progress that have been taken around our climate change strategy to relevant beneficiaries and stakeholders, reporting in line with TCFD guidance for asset owners.
+We will communicate and engage on the actions and progress that have been taken around our climate change strategy to relevant beneficiaries and stakeholders, reporting in line with TCFD guidance for asset owners.